 - Political Innovation: Civic Nationalism, Sovereignty, Stateless Small Nations, Identity, Constitutional Change, Self-government, The Right to Decide, Devolution & Independence.

-He has been presented with eight Research Fellowships and Awards from 2008 to the present time to research on Regional Comparative Studies:
+He has been presented with 10 Research Fellowships and Awards from 2008 to the present time to research on Regional Comparative Studies:

 - 2016: Visiting Research Fellowship by Brussels Centre for Urban Studies (BCUS), Cosmopolis Research & POLI Political Science Dep at the Vrije Universiteit Brussel (VUB)

 - 2016-2019: Urban Transformations ESRC portfolio European Branch (University of Oxford, UT – COMPAS)